awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-as-group.md

           - "GroupMaxSize"
 ```

-### Batch Update Instances in an Auto Scaling Group<a name="w4ab1c21c10d135c15b6"></a>
+### Batch Update Instances in an Auto Scaling Group<a name="w4ab1c21c10c36c13c15b7"></a>

-The following example shows how to configure updates by including an [UpdatePolicy](aws-attribute-updatepolicy.md) attribute\.
+The following example shows how to configure updates by including an [UpdatePolicy Attribute](aws-attribute-updatepolicy.md) attribute\.
 The attribute contains an `AutoScalingRollingUpdate` embedded object with three attributes that specify the update policy settings\.

 ```
 "ASG1" : {